 Alicja Kokosińska is a young set designer who collaborated with art direction students of the Aleksander Zelwerowicz Theatre Academy in Warsaw and the National Film School in Łódź.
 She started as a stage designer assistant for B. Brtitten’s opera The Rape of Lucretia and, together with Natalia Kozłowska and Julia Skrzynecka, she worked on G. F. Händel’s Orlando at the Warsaw Chamber Opera.

-Although opera is the main focus of her work, Alicja Kokosińska also practices canvas painting, photography, costume and set design for advertisement and film.
+Although designing for the opera is the main focus of her work, the artist also practices canvas painting, photography, costume and set design for advertisement and film.
 She is a graduate of Stage Design faculty of the Academy of Fine Arts in Warsaw.